ruby-grape/grape/UPGRADING.md

   # 1.3.2 = nil
 end
 ```

 For now on, `nil` values stay `nil` values for all types, including arrays, sets and hashes.

-If you want to have the same behavior as 1.3.1, apply a `default` validator
+If you want to have the same behavior as 1.3.1, apply a `default` validator:

 ```ruby
 class Api < Grape::API